Garefild/PoeditSmarty/README.md

 * Source code charset: `%c`

 ### global info
-* if java set as `System variable` does not need an absolute path to java.
+* If java is set as a `System variable` does not need an absolute path to java.
 * Parser command For example: java -jar "C:\Program Files\Poedit\GettextTools\bin\PoeditSmarty.jar" -o %o -c %C -k %K -f %F
-* It also has support in cmd.
+* It also has support in cli.

 ### Support cmd parameters